 Athens Gay Travel

-Athens gay guide the best hotels, things to do, gay bars, clubs, restaurants & cruising spots.
+wolfyy’s Athens gay guide to hotels, things to do, gay bars, clubs, restaurants, saunas, & cruising.

 The Gay Travel Experience: Athens, Greece

-Athens has an enormous gay scene, full of both locals, tourists and other visitors from around the Mediterranean.
-Gay life thrives, it’s easy to meet new people and the gay bars are awesome.
+Athens has an enormous gay scene, full of both locals, tourists, and other visitors from around the Mediterranean.

 Gay Athens: Hotels & Where to Stay

-While there are certainly gay friendly hotels in Athens, you’re not going to find many outwardly gay hotels like in other European cities.
+There are certainly gay-friendly hotels in Athens, which I’ll mention below.
+However, you should know that Athens doesn’t have many outwardly gay hotels like other European cities.

 Located on the eastern side of the Plaka neighborhood, it’s easy to walk to the adorable nearby areas for shopping, restaurants and exploring the most beautiful old neighborhoods.

-Fresh Hotel is a more affordable option that still comes with a boutique hotel feel.
+Hotel Fresh is a more affordable gay-friendly option that still comes with a boutique hotel feel.
 I stayed here for a night and while it’s not the fanciest place in the world, they have an epic rooftop bar.

 O&B Athens Boutique Hotel was the last Athens hotel I stayed with.
 They’re a budget hotel that offers a lot for the price.
-The rooms are clean, bathrooms are large, and the service was incredibly friendly.
+The rooms are clean, the bathrooms are large, and the service is incredibly friendly.

 O&B Hotel’s location in the Psyri neighborhood is unbeatable.
 It’s only a short drive from the Gazi gay neighborhood, too.